 - Display a notice confirming that your organisation is following safe working environment guidance

-- Co-operatives UK has produced HR and governance advice pages with guidance from the Financial Conduct Authority, including how to deal with AGMs - they have also explained here on 18 May that co-operative and community benefit societies will now be covered by Government legislation to allow greater flexibility in how and when they hold their Annual General Meetings (AGMs) or other General Meetings (GMs) this year
+- Co-operatives UK has produced HR and governance advice pages with guidance from the Financial Conduct Authority, including how to deal with AGMs - they have also explained here societies will be given greater flexibility in how and when they hold AGMs this year and have also that the FCA will not take any action before 31 October 2020 to follow-up on any delayed submission of annual returns and accounts

 - Wrigleys Solicitors have put together a set of articles around risk mitigation, maintaining good governance, funding and more